 Dreamweaver templates

 When an HTML page is saved as a template, Dreamweaver creates a template folder at the root level of the local root folder and generates a .dwt file that becomes the source for all the pages that are applied to it.
-Every time a HTML page is applied to a template, (File > New from template or Modify > Template > Apply template to page) it creates a site root-relative link to the .dwt file.
+Every time an HTML page is applied to a template, (File > New from template or Modify > Template > Apply template to page) it creates a site root-relative link to the .dwt file.
 The reason why this site relative link will always link correctly is because the .dwt file will always be in the Templates folder at the root level of the site's folder structure.
 If the .dwt file is moved from the Templates folder, or if the Templates folder is moved or renamed, the link will be broken.
 It is very important to keep the .dwt file in the Templates folder where Dreamweaver creates it.
 To avoid confusion, it is good practice NOT to save other elements of your site (image source files or HTML documents) inside the Templates folder.

 How are pages linked to the template files?